Garage Door Refinishing

 Protecting New Garage Doors

 It is essential to protect new surfaces correctly to protect and allow for easy future maintenance and eliminate the need to garage door restoration.
 New doors should be allowed to acclimate from 1-2 weeks.
 We will lightly finish sanding to make sure the wood is finished properly to our specifications.
-The door will be stained, sealed in color of your choice on all 6 sides.
+The door will be stained, and sealed in color of your choice on all 6 sides.
 The wood will be coated with 3-4 layers of yacht-grade clear coat.
 We will finish sand between layers for a fine furniture-grade outcome.

-Garage Door FAQ
+Garage Door Refinishing FAQ

-- How do you refinish a wooden garage door?
+How do you refinish a wooden garage door?

 Your garage door can be stained in almost any color.
 Once a color is chosen, it should be applied to your garage door’s wood type to see the true color.
 Various wood types accept stains differently and a test sample should always be performed when choosing a stain.